AhmedAshraf4/Apartment-Recommendation-Chatbot/README.md

 - An OpenAI API key
 - A Pinecone account and API key

-You will also need a valid SMTP account if you want to test the email handoff flow.
+You will also need a Brevo account, API key, and verified sender email if you want to test the email handoff flow.

 ---